-Many of today’s forward thinking gardeners and greenhouse owners already know that certain plants tend to help other plants grow but many of us don’t really understand the concept.
+Many of today’s forward thinking gardeners and greenhouse owners already know that certain plants tend to help other plants thrive, but many of us don’t really understand the concept.
 It’s called companion gardening and it works with the relationship of one plant or a group of plants that are planted with another group of plants to provide many different benefits resulting in increased crop productivity.
 Although it may sound like the latest in bio-science technology, companion planting has been around for centuries helping farmers and gardeners grow healthier, more prosperous crops.

 Why use companion planting?